 A pleasant mix of forests and farmland, the Trail here follows the foothills of the Great Dividing Range and passes just to the east of Toowoomba.
-Here the BNT links to the Brisbane Valley Rail Trail.
+The BNT links to the Brisbane Valley Rail Trail at Blackbutt.
 South of Ravensbourne the Trail is mostly along quiet roads which makes it safe for adventurous youngsters.
-The Trail passes through Killarney before crossing into New South Wales at Cullendore.
+The Guidebook 6 trail notes cover the Trail between Blackbutt and Killarney.
 The higher parts offer magnificent views and a great variety of fauna and flora, particularly in Ravensbourne National Park.

 Temperate – warm summer, cool winter.
 Southern Queensland enjoys a near-perfect climate that makes this section of the Trail ideal for travel throughout the year.
 In winter some of the higher parts can be cool with occasional frosts but generally pleasant daytime temperatures can be expected in winter.

 None of the Trail through this section is particularly difficult.
 It passes through a mixture of rough bushland and settled grazing/agricultural areas, and mostly follows along the foothills of the Great Dividing Range but climbs the range just south of Toowoomba and again near the border.

 The PDF version of the Trail Notes is usually sufficient.

 Stock water is Usually ample.
 Walkers and particularly cyclists should in warmer weather be sure to carry adequate water because of the generally hilly nature of this section.

 Biosecurity Notice 1 – Leaving the Cattle Tick Declared Zone